 For every 10 women vaccinated against Covid-19 around the world, there are 9 men.
 The COVID-19 Sex-Disaggregated Data Tracker shows that gender gaps have been overcome when we consider immunisation to beat the coronavirus pandemic.

 According to Our World in Data, a project of the University of Oxford, 28.2% of the world population has received at least one dose of a COVID-19 vaccine, and 14.5% was fully vaccinated by the end of July 2021.

-In the United Kingdom, to the same date, 68.9% of the total population have received at least one vaccine dose, and 55.9% of the population have received all doses prescribed by its vaccination protocol.
+In the United Kingdom, to the same date, 68.9% of the total population has received at least one vaccine dose, and 55.9% of the population has received all doses prescribed by its vaccination protocol.
 About 52% of people vaccinated in the country are women.

 In Uruguay, the second country in the Our World in Data’s ranking of share of people vaccinated– it is only behind the United Arab Emirates (79%) –, 73% of the population has taken at least one dose.
 Last March, the Ministry of Public Health reported that 59% of the total vaccinated population at that time were women – 51.5% of Uruguayans are females.

 “If there is a trend here, it is that the work of care assigned to women might make them particularly more receptive to vaccination, and I would expect women to be more prone to getting a vaccine and want their families vaccinated”, analyses Dr Luísa Calvete Portela Barbosa, Lecturer of International Relations at Cardiff University, who is also a researcher from feminist theoretical approaches.